mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 ### What does the nm command do?

 `nm` is short for 'Name Mangling'.
 Name refers to the name/symbol of each address.
+Summarized from [Wikipedia - Name Mangling](https://en.wikipedia.org/wiki/Name_mangling) is about:

+> In compiler construction, various problems are caused by the need to resolve unique names for programming entities in many modern programming languages.
+>
+> Name Mangling provides a way of encoding additional information in the name of a function, structure, class or another data type in order to pass more semantic information from the compiler to the linker.
+Mainly due to the need to distinguish symbols with same identifiers but in different namespaces.
+It is required in these use cases because each signature might require different, specialized calling convention in the machine code.

 Just pick any [binary](https://mfaani.com/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/) and just do: